OrangeKami/T3A2-A/README.md

 ## R6 Screenshots of your Trello board throughout the duration of the project

-We used Trello to manage our project chose agile project management to develop our application because we need to have faster feedback cycles so we can identify problem earlier, prioritise more important tasks, and meet our client requirements.
+We used Trello to manage our project and chose to adopt an agile project management methodology to develop our application because we needed to have faster feedback cycles so we can identify problem earlier, prioritise more important tasks, and meet our client requirements.
 Agile project management is “an iterative approach to delivering a project, which focuses on continuous releases that incorporate customer feedback.
 The ability to adjust during each iteration promotes velocity and adaptability” (Radigan, 2022).

-We followed agile principles for implementation: firstly, we divided our project into several incremental steps with regular feedback from the TSM team and two of us.
+We followed agile principles for implementation: firstly, we divided our project into several incremental steps with regular feedback from the TSM team and the two of us.
 Secondly, we needed to prioritize smaller pieces of the project requirement by their importance.
-Thirdly, we did collaboration promotion, especially with our client.
-Fourthly, we adjusted at regular meetings to ensure that we met client's expectation.
-Finally, planning integration with execution helped us to effectively respond to changing requirements.
-The interactive process of agile project management unlocks many opportunities for us to adapt to changing environments from newly discovered requirements to a blocked piece of work.
+Thirdly, we promoted collaboration and organised regular meetings to ensure our latest developements meet our client's expectations.
+Finally, planning integration with execution helped us to effectively respond to changing requirements as we finalised our app.

 Reference: